-If you are considering joining their business opportunity, and are wondering: Is Tupperware pyramid scheme, or is it a legitimate MLM (multilevel marketing) company, then you are at the right place.
+Is Tupperware pyramid scheme, or is it a legitimate MLM (multilevel marketing) company that you can still profit with?

 Here, I will give a detailed evaluation of their product types and quality, as well as analyse their business opportunity, to see if it’s worth your time and money to become a Tupperware distributor (or consultant, as they call it).

 Even if it looks all well on the surface, a little digging around into their income statement will probably help you decide if this can be a good supplement for your regular 9 to 5 job.

 My honest and in-depth review of Tupperware will be covered through the following sections:

 A brief background of Tupperware

 Pros and cons of Tupperware